zainmustafa/ultimate_todo/README.md

     1. First Page is Home-Page:

-    (This page is appear when someone visit an app first time and easily add an task directly from a same page without adding much details about the "Task" ).
+    (This page is appear when someone visit an app first time and easily add task directly from a same page without adding much details about the "Task" ).

     2. Second Page is Add/Edit Page: